Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 "Interpolation_Demos.pde" shows how to interpolate, or add new points in between existing points, using various methods.

+"Interpolation_Demos_2.pde" is improved over the original, in the sense that inputs to the interpolation function are indexed backwards in time from the most recent data point, useful when running interpolation on live sensor data, because then you don't have the luxury of examining any data more recent than what just arrived.
+This version is also a bit better thought out.

 =========================================================================================
 Description of Edge Detection in under a minute:
 =========================================================================================